Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

-Suppose without loss of generality that the sparsity graph $\mathcal{G}$ of $P(x)$ is not complete (otherwise $P(x)$ is dense and \cref{th:sparse-putinar} reduces to~\cref{th:matrixPutinar}) but connected (otherwise we may replace $P(x)$ and $\mathcal{G}$ with their connected components).
-Since $\mathcal{G}$ is chordal, it has at least one simplicial vertex (\cref{lemma:simplicial-vertices}).
+Since $\mathcal{G}$ is chordal, it has at least one simplicial vertex~\cite[Theorem~3.3]{vandenberghe2015chordal}.
 Relabelling vertices if necessary, which is equivalent to permuting $P$, we may assume that vertex $1$ is simplicial and that the first maximal clique of $\mathcal{G}$ is $\mathcal{C}_1 = \{1,\ldots,r\}$ with $1< r < m$.
 Thus, $P(x)$ has the block structure

-for some polynomial $a(x)$, polynomial vector $b=(b_1,\,\ldots,\,b_{r-1})$, and polynomial matrices $U$ of dimension $(r-1) \times (r-1)$, $V$ of dimension $(r-1)\times (m-r)$, and $W$ of dimension $(m-r) \times (m-r)$.
+for some polynomial $a$, polynomial vector $b=(b_1,\,\ldots,\,b_{r-1})$, and polynomial matrices $U$ of dimension $(r-1) \times (r-1)$, $V$ of dimension $(r-1)\times (m-r)$, and $W$ of dimension $(m-r) \times (m-r)$.